seud0nym/tch-gui-unhide/adguard/README.md

 # Replacing dnsmasq with AdGuard Home on a Telstra Technicolor Gateway Device
-The following instructions are based on the this post on the OpenWRT forums: https://forum.openwrt.org/t/howto-running-adguard-home-on-openwrt/51678
+The following instructions are based on this post on the OpenWRT forums: https://forum.openwrt.org/t/howto-running-adguard-home-on-openwrt/51678

 The instructions have been adapted for use on the Telstra branded Technicolor devices.